 Honestly, I don’t envy you men.
 Before God, you definitely have the harder job.
 The IFB completely reverses things and makes the woman responsible for everything in the home and everything in the relationship.
 But, as I am finding out, it is the men who bear the responsibility of loving and caring for their wives.
 The husband is responsible for not being harsh with her and for treating her as the Lord treated women when He was on earth.
 It is the man who is responsible for nurturing his wife’s spiritual growth.
 We women have a much easier role.
 We are commanded to submit to the husband.
 That doesn’t mean to obey.
 That doesn’t mean the husband is “like the Lord” to us.
 It just means that out of love and respect for our mate, we honor him and defer to him as the leader in the home.

 This entry was posted on Saturday, October 20th, 2012 at 9:39 pm and is filed under Is the IFB a cult?, Should Wives be Submissive, Verbal Abuse Towards Women Among The IFB .
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.